renatabiniek/writing-room/README.md

   * **Known**:

-    * When Events and Contact navigation links ara avtive, Home link is hihglighted.
+    * When Events and Contact navigation links ara active, Home link is highlighted.
 This is because both Events and Contact refer to relevant sections on the same scrolling Home page.
 In my investigation, I found that should be able to highlight them as active on a scrolling page with JavaScript
     * On some smaller screens, when a user scrolls down to the bottom of the form and tries to submit it without entering their name or email, the position of the validation error message displays on top of the current view elements.
 The view needs to scroll back up to the field the error message relates to.
 Based on my research and converation with tutor support team, this will need to be addressed with JavaScript

       ![Validation Message](docs/screenshots/message-position.webp)